thomasfuhringer/pylax/Documentation/pylax.rst

 .. class:: Image

     Displays an image bitmap.
-Currently only JPG format is supported and the size is converted to 320 x 320.
-For this reason the widget should be sized 320 x 320 on the screen.
+Currently only JPG format is supported.
-    In Edit mode a click on the widget brings up a file selector dialog which allows to select a JPG file to be imported (and converted to a size of 320 x 320).
+    In Edit mode a click on the widget brings up a file selector dialog which allows to select a JPG file to be imported.

+    .. attribute:: scale

+        If :const:`True` the bitmap will be scaled to fit the current size of the widget.

 .. _pylax-class-canvas: